wp-graphql/wp-graphql-woocommerce/docs/development-w-docker.md

 ---
 title: "Development w/ Docker"
 author: "Geoff Taylor"
-description: "A simple to follow guide on using the WooGraphQL App Docker Image."
+description: "A simple to follow guide on using the WPGraphQL for WooCommerce App Docker Image."
 keywords: ""
 ---